Persons who wish to obtain a marriage license to be married in Massachusetts are required to:

 If an out-of-state member of the clergy is to perform the marriage, a special certificate must be obtained from the Secretary of the Commonwealth prior to performing the ceremony.
 For more information regarding this, click here.
 The original certificate must be filed with the Town Clerk with the marriage certificate.

-The Governor's Office may issue a certificate authorizing a citizen to solemnize a specified marriage on a specified day.
+The Governor's Office may issue a certificate authorizing a citizen to solemnize a specified marriage on a specified day, commonly known as a One Day Solemnizer.
 For more information regarding this, click here to visit the State's website for information and an application.
 The original certificate must be filed with the Town Clerk with the marriage certificate.